taminater/LEAPs/content/leaps/leap-24.md

 - Retroactive: 0 OP

 ##### Hackathon
-Lyra will host a virtual hackathon and create content to educate builers on (i) what to build with options and (ii) how to build on Lyra.
+Lyra will host a virtual hackathon and create content to educate builers on (i) what can be built with options and (ii) how to build on Lyra.

 ### Configurable Values
 <!--Please list all values configurable under this implementation.-->